 The majority of the film was shot in Gates Abbeglen Theater during the summer of 2021 with additional filming locations in collaboration with the American Sign Museum, Sugar n’ Spice Café, and the Cincinnati Mural Project.

 Working from the newly constructed script, our Camera Director and Production Manager, Tiffany Lusht worked to conceptualize the scenes in Vectorworks, and we finalized the design for the theatrical element of the show.
 For this work, we collaborated with lighting designer Thomas Hase of Cincinnati Opera, who was made available after many of his projects were postponed due to the pandemic.
 As this work is episodic, we worked to create a different set configuration for each scene employing digital projections and green screen design.
 By January the conceptual design was complete, and the artistic team began producing set pieces and props using existing materials from opera storage.

-Perhaps the most challenging element of this production was rehearsing.
+Rehearsing during a global pandemic was difficult.
 We began rehearsing musically outside during the height of the Pandemic.
-Rarely was there a week that was not obstructed by quarantines in the dormitory or a spike in the virus.
-As we approached January, we realized that we would not be able to film the two weeks before school began due to a sudden nationwide spike in the virus.
-As the word shut down, we again adjusted our plan again to film after the Spring semester and into the summer hoping that we would be in a better place.
+Rarely was there a week that was not obstructed by quarantines in the dormitory or inclement weather.
+As we approached January, we realized that we would not be able to film due to a sudden nationwide spike in the virus.
+In light of this huge obstical, we again adjusted our plan again to film after the Spring semester and into the summer hoping that we would be in a better place.
 In mid-February, a divine intervention made it possible for the entire cast to receive vaccinations and by mid-March we were back in rehearsal with a plan to film in May and June.